top of page

 This sits heavily with the impetuous, young Noah whose dog, Winn, is his world.
 His best friend Clem feels the same way about her aged daschund, Frank.
 Unable to carry through with the order, they run away to seek refuge for their pets in the estate of an eccentric old lady who they hear has a fondness for animals; only problem is they have to get to her.

 So begins a journey on Noah's rusty boat.
 They'll be joined by a donkey, some cats, oh, and a snake owned by the local bully (with a sad backstory).
 Full of empathy, humour and adventure.
-This book has been a real hit with my Year 5 Book Club members.

-This is a Year 5 Book Club read.
+Our current Year 5 Book Club read.

 Our current Year 6 Book Club read.